 It's possible to have a facelift and a rhinoplasty together, but it depends on the length and complexity of each procedure.
 For example, in a relatively younger patient with a more straightforward rhinoplasty, who is perhaps having a mini-facelift, it may well be possible to combine the procedures, which are not likely to be too long.
 However, in an older patient who may be getting a more extensive facelift surgery such as a full face-and-neck lift, perhaps together with further neck surgery, brow lifting, eyelid surgery or fat grafting, this procedure can be quite a lot longer.
 Combining it with a rhinoplasty in addition, it is likely to lead to long times under anaesthesia.
 For the older patient, it's probably better to separate the procedures.

 What is your advice for patients requesting aesthetic surgery?

 Patients looking to undergo cosmetic surgery should have a clear view of the aims and results they'd like to achieve from the treatments.
 They perhaps have researched it online or from other sources, but optimally they would take an opinion from more than one surgeon to get a range of views.
 It is best to see a surgeon who's specialised in cosmetic surgery and is on the GMC specialist register for plastic surgery.
 It's also worth checking if they're a member of a professional cosmetic surgery body such as BAAPS or BAPRAS.

-Visit Mr Tulley’s profile to book an appointment.
+If you're interested in a facelift or rhinoplasty, visit Mr Tulley’s Top Doctors profile to book an appointment.